gitlabhq/gitlab-runner/docs/install/windows.md

   account rather than the Built-in System Account

 ## Installation

+CAUTION: **Important:**
+With GitLab Runner 10, the executable was renamed to `gitlab-runner`.
+If you want to install a version older than GitLab Runner 10, [visit the old docs](old.md).

 1. Create a folder somewhere in your system, ex.: `C:\GitLab-Runner`.
 1. Download the binary for [x86][]  or [amd64][] and put it into the folder you